 1. Private Schools in Korea Can Be Very Good or they can Make You Want to Cry

-Korean schools: Choryang Elementary School
+Korean schools: School for teaching English in Korea, Choryang Elementary School

 So, teachers who work at public schools in Korea don’t have a hassle to get paid.
-Private schools are ran by private owners, so …. there might be some issues getting paid or getting time off.
+Private schools are run by private owners, so …. there might be some issues getting paid or getting time off.
 The terms of your contract might mean nothing to the private school owners.

 Unlike in America, where students attend either a private school or a public school, in Korea, students attend both a private school and a public school.
 See, the students go to the public school in the morning, and then after lunch, they would go to a hagwon.
 They are in school all day and evening.
 When I taught English in South Korea, I’d see students leaving school at 10 p.m. at night.
 I got off work at my public school at 4 pm.